At a glance

 This programme runs throughout the year and you can join at any time.
-You need to stay for a minimum of two weeks, but can stay as long as you like after that.
+You need to stay for a minimum of one week, but can stay as long as you like after that.

 What will I do on this project?

 You'll be based in one of our partner kindergartens or day care centres.
 You can also work at a placement for children with special needs.